 Bio

 I teach courses related to sound, conceptualism, and art in the age of neoliberalism.
-I take an anti-essentialist, (old) materialist approach to my research and teaching, insistent that art is always in dialogue with the economic, social, political forces of the time of its production, as well as the time of its reception.
+I take an anti-essentialist, approach to my research and teaching, insistent that art is always in dialogue with the economic, social, political forces of the time of its production, as well as the time of its reception.
 The meaning and effects of the artwork, are not produced internally, but through relationships the work forms with history, its audience, ideas, materials, economics, sociality, gender, race, ethnicity, nationality, and ideology.
 I am committed to dismantling systemic white supremacy, patriarchy, and capitalist exploitation.

 I am also a practicing artist and musician.
 My creative and scholarly practices are deeply entwined.
 I understand the role that history, theory, and criticism can play in studio work and vice versa.